-- access it fast at any time and from any place, - search it (for exact and similar patterns), - aggregate it (partially), - join it with other data, - · have multiple users working on the data concurrently, - make sense out of it.
+- access it fast at any time and from any place, - search it (for exact and similar patterns), - aggregate it (partially), - join it with other data, - have multiple users working on the data concurrently, - · make sense out of it.

-"But I can organize my data without the overhead of a dedicated system!"
+"But I can organize my data myself, I do not need a dedicated system!"